rishu2604/Chrome-Extension-for-Custom-Background/README.md

         "default_title": "Rishu's Extension" // it will be show when you will hover over the icon }, // These are some default browser actions "permissions": [
-        "tabs" // This basically means, I need this extension to be visible or displayed on every tab ] // It is an array
+        "tabs", // This basically means, I need this extension to be visible or displayed on every tab "storage" // This is the memory which is used or accessed by the chrome browser ] // It is an array
 }
 ```